cinqict/jenkinsdev/blog1.md

 ## ToDo
 - Spelling checker  ---> DONE
 - Update list of plugins  ---> DONE
+- Use `jenkins.instance` or `jenkins.getInstance()`   ---> DONE, see remarks.md
+- advanced or not  ---> DONE, second blog
+- Are the import jenkins* and hudson* really needed? ---> DONE
+- Resolve all LINKS
 - Add example branch to github
-- Use `jenkins.instance` or `jenkins.getInstance()`   ---> See remarks.md
-- Resolve all LINKS
-- advanced or not
-- Are the import jenkins* and hudson* really needed?

 # Jenkins Development Image